 Post-operation, your OB-Gyne will also put Tegaderm tape, a waterproof wound dressing on your incision, to ensure the wound stays dry.
 Ask your doctor on when and how you can resume taking a bath ideally via shower so you don’t put much pressure on your belly.
-A postpartum bath soak may also be beneficial in healing perineal wounds.
+A may also be beneficial in healing perineal wounds.

 You should also not force stool excretion to lessen pressure on your still wounded abdomen.
 You might be given laxatives to help you pass softer stools.